Psychometry Video: on the BBC with Craig:

 The information obtained from psychometry is not a spirit link if it is being obtained from an object.
 No tools or aids such as tarot cards, crystal balls, and so on are required to make contact with the spirit world and must not be used as part of a mediumistic reading.
 It is, therefore, necessary to put the object down when moving from a psychometry reading to a mediumistic one.

 DEVELOPING THE SKILL

-For an accomplished medium the vibration emanating from a personal object held at the start of a sitting can act as a stepping stone that links them with the vibrations of communicators from the spirit world.
+For an accomplished medium, the vibration emanating from a personal object held at the start of a sitting can act as a stepping stone that links them with the vibrations of communicators from the spirit world.
 The novice can also use psychometry as the foundation for their clairvoyance, which may eventually grow into a mediumistic gift.
 Grounding in psychometry trains the intuition to sense qualities of the owner’s character from an object.
-This same intuitive skill can eventually be developed into the ability to sense the personality and thoughts of a spirit communicator.
+This intuitive skill is eventually developed into the ability to sense the personality and thoughts of a spirit communicator.

 Some psychics claim that metal and stone objects are best for psychometry, as they easily retain the vibrations.
 I consider this hearsay, as I have not noticed any difference.
 An object that has been worn is particularly useful because it has been in direct contact with the person to be read.
 Similarly, older objects are more suitable than brand-new ones that have not had much time to absorb vibrations.
 It is also important to know the history of the object in case the psychometrist gives information about multiple owners of the item.
 It is best if the object to be read has had only one owner.